Tolyandre/serilog-throw-context-enricher/README.md

 Captures LogContext of thrown exception to enrich logs when the exception is actually logged.

 ## Problem
-Withing a scope logger writes context properties.
-If an exception occurs and gets logged in an exception handler, context properties are lost.
+Usual logs contain context properties of their scope.
+If an exception occurs and gets logged in an exception handler, context properties of origin scope are lost.

+Consider some asp.net core controller:
 ```
-// some asp.net core controller
 [HttpGet()]
-public IEnumerable<WeatherForecast> Get()
+public WeatherForecast Get()
 {
     var rng = new Random();
     using (LogContext.Push(new PropertyEnricher("WeatherForecast", new